ArtBlue/ProficioJS/README.md

 * `granularity` - the value will be changed by the level of granularity passed in (if 5, then the range will change only by 5s). **It's highly recommended to use this as its exclusion may yield extreme weirdness!**
 * `orientation` - 'h' for horizontal, 'v' for vertical
 * `callback` - the custom callback function for advanced implementations.
 You can use `this` to access the specific Proficio instance.
+* `playSpeed` - speed in ms for how fast to play the range when `.play()` is called on the instance.

 ### API Methods

 `step(direction)` - Allows for stepping through the range from the outside. `direction` can be `up` or `down`.
 If the current range value is `50` and the `granularity` is `10`, calling `instance.step('up')` would result in the value of `60` and `instance.step('down')` would result in `40`.

 `set(value)` - Allows for value of the range to be set from the outside.
 Calling `instance.set('10')` would result in the instance value to be set to `10`.

+`play()` - Plays the range automatically.
+The play speed is based on either the `playSpeed` option passed in or defaults to 100ms.

+`pause()` - Pauses the range at the current play progress marker.

+`stop()` - Stops the playing range and resets the range to min value passed in.